espressif/esp-idf/docs/en/api-reference/peripherals/spi_master.rst

 Application Example
 -------------------

-The code example for displaying graphics on an ESP32-WROVER-KIT's 320x240 LCD screen can be found in the :example:`peripherals/spi_master` directory of ESP-IDF examples.
+The code example for using the SPI master half duplex mode to read/write a AT93C46D EEPROM (8-bit mode) can be found in the :example:`peripherals/spi_master/hd_eeprom` directory of ESP-IDF examples.

 API Reference - SPI Common